Skip to content

 The practitioner sits in gyaku seiza.

-The chest opens and the spine extends.
+The chest opens and the spine extends backward.

 Purpose